lewagon/challengify/docs/README.md

 code files text replacements occur depending on the programming language of the content (file extension)

-notebook replacements occur depending on the cell type (markdown or code) and on the notebook metadata declared language
+Notebook replacements occur depending on the cell type (markdown or code) and on the notebook metadata declared language.

 | language | replacement |
 | --- | --- |